-Trump deploys National Guard to quell LA protests despite governor's objections
+Trump deploys National Guard to quell LA protests despite governor’s objections

 “If violence continues, active-duty Marines at Camp Pendleton will also be mobilized — they are on high alert,” Mr. Hegseth said on X.

-Trump’s order came after clashes in Paramount and neighboring Compton, where a car was set on fire.
+Mr. Trump’s order came after clashes in Paramount and neighboring Compton, where a car was set on fire.
 Protests continued into the evening in Paramount, with several hundred demonstrators gathered near a doughnut shop, and authorities holding up barbed wire to keep the crowd back.

 Crowds also gathered again outside federal buildings in downtown Los Angeles, including a detention center, where local police declared an unlawful assembly and began to arrest people.